Columbia Choirs of Metropolitan Seattle

 Munkhtuya Yadmaa

-Bel Canto Accompanist
+Bel Canto, Cantabile Accompanist

 Munkhtuya Yadmaa graduated from the The Gnessin State Musical College in Moscow Russia, where she studied piano performing arts.
 After graduating, she went back to her home state of Mongolia for her bachelor’s and master’s degrees at Mongolian Culture and Art University.
 In addition, Munkhtuya studied organ in South Korea and released her own piano album in 2013.